1lvzhiwei1/Document/readme.txt

-git is a version control system this is my first time to use git
+git is a very nice version control system this is my second time to use git